 What is video best for?

 As mentioned above, video is best for appealing to the lizard brain and getting people’s attention.
 Video helps people feel more connected to one another.
 It is also the best, obviously, for showing motion, but unless you are doing a how-to video that shows the complex motions for taking apart something, motion usually isn’t necessary for communication and can be a distraction.
 That is why recipes are usually communicated in print rather than in video format even though recipes are undoubtedly the most commonly used how-to instruction genre of all time.
-The population of literate adults probably uses recipes more frequently than all other forms of how-to instructions combined and recipes simply work better in text than in video.
+The population of literate adults probably uses recipes more frequently than all other forms of know-how instructions combined and recipes simply work better in text than in video.
 But some how-to instructions like for car repairs are better in video.